nopeless/discord.js.test/test/mocha/DOCS.md

   // default to true
   reply: true,

+  // If true, only resolve when both message is deleted and there is a reply.
+  // If set to false, the bot waits timeout to end then resolve with the message
+  // If set to undefined, the bot will resolve when the bot replies (default behavior)
+  // However, it is not guarenteed to return a specific resolve, since it was pretty controversial when designing this code.
+  // If the message is deleted before a reply was created, then this will return an error
+  delete: false,

   ///////////////////////////////////////////////////////////////////////////////////////
   // Applies to only messages
   // This config is applied on top of the global config.